ricmmartins/fasthack-linux/topics/getting-help.md

 # Getting help

-This chapter will explain the use of man pages (also called manual pages) on your Unix or Linux computer.
+Here we will explain the use of man pages.

 You will learn the man command together with related commands like whereis, whatis and mandb.